kwakzalver/zigtris/README.md

 Currently, there are no plans to add a configuration file.
 However, I am not entirely opposed to the idea.

-In order to customize Zigtris, here are a few helpful pointers:
+In order to customize Zigtris, below are a few helpful pointers.

 ## Size

 Scaling is done automatically based on the window's height.
-To change the default block size, change the `SIZE` variable.
+To change the initial block size, change the `SIZE` variable.
+This will affect the initial window size.

 ## Keys, and the key repeating behavior